ArisAlt/NewsAgg/README.md

 the query parameter `n` to control how many items per source are displayed.
-The page now uses a blog-style template located at `newsagg/templates/blog.html` for a cleaner, dynamic view of the headlines.
+The page now uses a blog-style template located at `newsagg/templates/blog.html` for a cleaner, dynamic view of the headlines and includes a short preview snippet for each entry.
 The server implementation can be found in `newsagg/webapp.py`.